 - C.S.
 Lewis used The Woman In The Attic trope in his Narnia Chronicles — The Magician’s Nephew to be exact.
 The Lion, The Witch and the Wardrobe begins in a big old scary mansion and a scary, remote owner who is basically a hermit, probably with secrets of his own.

 - Emily series by L.M.
-Montgomery — Montgomery plays with Gothic conventions, as well as in some of her stand-alone novels and short stories.
+Montgomery (who wrote Anne of Green Gables) — Montgomery plays with Gothic conventions, as well as in some of her stand-alone novels and short stories.

-If you’re wondering about Alice In Wonderland, Alice is not gothic literature.
+If you’re wondering about Alice’s Adventures In Wonderland, Alice is not Gothic literature.
 There are plenty of Gothic features without it adding up to actually Gothic.
 Alice is absurdist instead.

 Features Of Gothic Children’s Literature

 What does the Gothic look like in children’s literature?
 Gothic motifs in general are very well-suited to exploring adolescence, and the way identity seems to change from day to day.
 With the menarche, girls face blood — another Gothic motif (wayward fluids, murder).
 Elements include:

 - Hobgoblins, dwarves, trolls, witches, werewolves, vampires and other folkloric creatures

 - Bugaboos such as chimney sweeps, Wee Willy Winkies and other creatures from urban folklore.
 (Bugaboos come in the night.)

 - Ghouls — The ghoul is the classic Gothic monster.
 They frighten us and transform the familiar into the strange and threatening.